Local offer for Children with Special Educational Needs and/or Disabilities (SEND)

 The key person will make regular observations linked to the EYFS ages and stages of development.
 An assessment of your child will be completed on their entry to the setting using a progress wheel.
 The progress wheel will then be reviewed/updated each term.
 If your child is or falls below the expected EYFS ages and stages of development and little progress is evident your child’s key person will arrange a meeting with yourself and the setting’s SENCo, when the setting will identify what support is required.

-An Individual Educational Plan (IEP) will be put in place by the key worker, SENCo and yourself.
+A One Page Profile (OPP) will be put in place by the key worker, SENCo and yourself.
 The SENCo will give advice on meeting your child’s needs within the setting.
 Reports from professionals working with your child will be used to plan support within the setting.
 The key person will keep all staff up to date with your child's needs.
 This will ensure all staff working with your child knows your child’s strengths and needs and how to support them.

 How are parents involved in Pebbles Preschool?
 How can I be involved?